Hippocras: History

 Since the 16th century, the word has been generally spelled hippocras or hipocras in English and in French.
 Original recipes for hippocras were made until the 19th century, when it fell out of favor.
 This wine is made with sugar and spices.
 Sugar then was considered to be medicine and the spices varied according to the recipes.
 The main spices are: cinnamon, ginger, clove, grains of paradise and long pepper.
 An English manuscript specifies that sugar was uniquely for the lords and honey was for the people.
 Since the 17th century, spiced wines, in France, have been generally prepared with fruits (apples, oranges, almonds) and with musk or ambergris.
 In England, in 1732, there was a recipe for red hippocras containing milk and brandy.
 The drink was well liked during medieval and Elizabethan times.
 Moreover, doctors prescribed it to aid digestion.
 It was served at most banquets all over Europe.

 The drink was highly prized during the high and late Middle Ages.
 In France, it has been noted as the favorite drink of notorious baron Gilles de Rais (c.
 1405 – 1440), who reportedly drank several bottles every day and had his victims drink it prior to assault.
-Later, King Louis XIV of France was also known to enjoy it.
+Later, King Louis XIV was also known to enjoy it.
 In those times, the drink was a highly valued gift-item, in the same vein as jam and fruit preserves.
 Hippocras fell out of fashion and was forgotten during the 18th century.

 In France, is still produced in the Ariège and Haute Loire areas, though in very small quantities.

 Since 1996 the population of Basel have revived the New Year's morning celebration of the so-called (a drinking cheer).
 The Dreizack-fountain in Freiestrasse is filled with hippocras, spelled in the local Swiss-German dialect.
 In Basel it is a tradition in winter to drink and eat Basler Läggerli (biscuits) with it.

 The drink may have eventually inspired the Spaniards in their 18th-century development of sangria.
 While sweeter than hippocras, sangria is still often made with spices, including cinnamon, ginger, and pepper.